COSC-499-W2023/year-long-project-team-4/README.md

 ## Getting Started
+ * At this current time, our platform preforms best on Google Chrome Browsers.
+Some issues have been noticed on Firefox and Edge.
 ### Prerequisites
 Before you begin, ensure you have met the following requirements:
 - Access to an AWS S3 bucket to store your images.